cipherswami/joplin-plugin-secure-notes/README.md

 **Q: Can I encrypt all my notes or notebook at once?**
 A: Currently, the plugin encrypts notes individually.
 Batch encryption may be added in future versions.

+**Q: Are resources in my notes encrypted?**
+A: This plugin only encrypts your note contents.
+Resources like images, attachments are **not** encrypted because they’re just hyperlinks not the actual files themselves.

 **Q: Are encrypted notes searchable?**
 A: No, encrypted content cannot be searched until the note is decrypted.